Ina Garten’s Slow Roasted Beef Tenderloin Recipe

 Lay the tarragon leaves across the twine.
 It doesn’t need to be perfect- a rustic approach is fine.

-Grab each twine positioned at 3 inch intervals and tie them around the roast, one at a time.
+Grab each end of twine positioned at 3 inch intervals and tie them around the roast, one at a time.
 The ties should be just firm enough to hold the tarragon in place and hold the shape of the beef.
 Finally, wrap the long piece of twine up and over with a final tie, like wrapping a gift.
-Make Ahead Tip: At this point, you can lift the roast using the sides of the parchment paper onto a sheet pan (preferably with a raised rack insert) and cook immediately, or placed uncovered in the fridge for several hours.
-But be sure to remove it from the fridge 1 hour before roasting to bring down to room temp

 The secret to success- The Dot.